Estimated reading time: 9 minutes

 How To Boil Lasagna Noodles

-It’s a tedious process and you don’t want to let the noodles hang out for too long.
-Sometimes I used to add lightly some extra virgin olive oil if I have them on a dish waiting to be used.
+Sometimes, I used to add some extra virgin olive oil lightly if I had them on a dish waiting to be used.

 Homemade Lasagna Noodles